Coat of arms of Lithuania: Symbols of Mindaugas

-We do not know the symbols used by the first rulers of Lithuania.
+The symbols used by the earliest rulers of Lithuania remain unknown.
 One of the few relics that have survived to our times is the seal of Mindaugas.
-In 1236 Mindaugas united several Lithuanian tribes and accepted Roman Catholicism in 1251.
-In 1253 he was crowned by the papal legate as King of Lithuania and his realm was elevated to the rank of a kingdom.
+Mindaugas succeeded in uniting several Lithuanian tribes, and in 1251 he embraced Roman Catholicism.
+Two years later, in 1253, he was crowned King of Lithuania by a papal legate, and his domain was officially elevated to the status of a kingdom.
 However the authenticity of a partially survived seal, attached to the act of 1255, according to which Selonia was transferred to the Livonian Order, is disputed.
-According to the 1393 description, when the legend was still intact, the seal of Mindaugas had an inscription: (Mindaugas, by the grace of God, King of Lithuania).
+A 1393 description of the seal, made when the inscription was still legible, records the legend as: + MYNDOUWE DEI GRA REX LITOWIE (Mindaugas, by the grace of God, King of Lithuania).

-In 1263, following the assassination of King Mindaugas and his family members by Daumantas and Treniota, Lithuania suffered internal disorder as three of his successors: Treniota, his son-in-law Švarnas, and his son Vaišvilkas were assassinated during the next seven years.
-Stability returned with Traidenis' reign, designated Grand Duke c.
-1270.
-At a similar time, the ancient Lithuanian capital Kernavė was first mentioned in 1279 in the Livonian Rhymed Chronicle by noting that the Livonian Order's army devastated an area in King Traidenis' lands, which was their main objective (part of early military clashes prior to the Lithuanian Crusade).
-The coat of arms, seals or symbols of Traidenis are unknown.
-However, archaeological findings in the 13th and 14th century necropolis in Kernavė offer an astounding variety of symbols and ornaments, of which plants, herbs, palmettes motifs, and suns (swastikas) are one of the most distinct symbols, depicted on the discovered headbands and rings, dating to the pagan period before the Christianization of Lithuania.
+In 1263, following the assassination of King Mindaugas and his family members by Daumantas and Treniota, Lithuania plunged into a period of internal turmoil.
+Over the next seven years, three of Mindaugas’ successors—Treniota, his son-in-law Švarnas, and his son Vaišvilkas—were all assassinated.
+Stability was eventually restored under the reign of Traidenis, who was appointed Grand Duke around 1270.
+Around the same time, the ancient Lithuanian capital of Kernavė was first mentioned in historical sources.
+In 1279, the Livonian Rhymed Chronicle recorded that an army of the Livonian Order devastated areas within Traidenis’ realm (part of early military clashes prior to the Lithuanian Crusade).
+The coat of arms, seals, or personal symbols of Traidenis have not survived, if they ever existed.
+However, archaeological excavations at the 13th–14th century necropolis in Kernavė have revealed a striking variety of decorative symbols and ornaments.
+Among the most prominent are motifs of plants, herbs, palmettes, and suns (swastikas) engraved on headbands and rings.
+These designs are characteristic of the pagan period, prior to Lithuania's Christianization.